Edward

 His employment of touches of American folk song, suggested by Indian themes, is characteristic.
 This is notably the case with his orcestral

-work Indian Suite (1896) and Woodland Sketches (1896), for the piano, (the midi pieces I have sequenced below are from the Woodland
+work Indian Suite (1896) and Woodland Sketches (1896), for the piano, (some of the midi pieces I have sequenced below are from the

 Copyright 1953 Encyclopaedia Britannica